Fix "Taking longer than usual" and transcription errors

 If text appears, the retry succeeded.
 Retrying does not create duplicate history entries.
 If retry fails, continue.

-1. Go to Settings → System → Data → Reset & Restart.
+1. Open Flow and go to Settings → System → Data.

 If text appears, the reset fixed the issue.
 If not, contact support.